Requisitos-de-Software/2023.1-Letterboxd/docs/Verificação e Validação/planejamento.md

 ### Rich Picture

-A tabela X a seguir possui as perguntas do checklist que será utilizado para fazer a verificação do artefato de Rich Picture.
+A tabela 1 a seguir possui as perguntas do checklist que será utilizado para fazer a verificação do artefato de Rich Picture.

 | Número     | Pergunta
 | ----------- | ----------- |